 His pieces are vibrantly coloured, stylised representations of funny and unlikely phenomena, for the most part revolving around a tropical and nautical theme.
 Mulga’s designs are in high demand in gallery and corporate advertising campaigns, but much like the man himself, you can catch his work hanging around Sydney’s best beaches.

 Rone, or Tyrone Wright as his mother calls him, was born in Geelong and grew up doing street art in his local skate parks.
 Today Rone is best known for his hauntingly stylised depictions of female faces which are as likely to be found in a gallery as on the streets where he made his name.

 Rone’s impetus to do street art comes from a desire to see the streets “alive” and he often creates in high traffic areas of major cities.
-If you’d like to see Rone’s work, he’s particularly prolific in parts of Melbourne.
+If you’d like to see Rone’s work, he’s particularly prolific in Melbourne.

 George Rose is a Melbourne-based artist who was formally trained as a graphic designer.
 But Rose has long since thrown off those shackles, in favour of a multi-disciplinary approach (with a particular interest in murals).
 Her style is hard to pin down, and it’s something she describes as constantly evolving.